fbpx

 Integrating Azure Active Directory Logs with Azure Monitor

-Azure Monitor logs enable the querying of data to identify specific events, analyze patterns, and establish correlations across diverse data sources.
+Azure Monitor logs enable the querying of data to identify specific events, analyse patterns, and establish correlations across diverse data sources.
 Including Azure AD activity logs in Azure Monitor logs facilitates tasks such as comparing Azure AD sign-in logs with security logs from Azure Security Center and pinpointing performance bottlenecks on an application’s sign-in page by correlating data from Azure Application Insights on application performance.

 Sending Logs to Azure Monitor Logs